 Reviewing effectiveness of mappings and flagging of

-financial transactions, and automated reconciliation
+financial transactions and automated reconciliation

-controls (both between systems and intra-system); and
+controls (both between systems and intra-system) and

-management to generate financial reporting.
+generate financial reporting.

 C. Direct and Indirect Taxes